brianglass/anastasis/files/weekday_vespers2.md

 The passions of both soul and body rising terribly in revolt, my Saviour, are drowning me and dragging me down to the deep of despair; but lull them, as once you did the sea, and give me calm.

-Condemned, I have no boldness at all to gaze on heavenÂ’s height, dragged down by the multitude of my faults; so as the Publican I cry, Â‘Have mercy on me in my wretchedness, O SaviourÂ’.
+Condemned, I have no boldness at all to gaze on heaven’s height, dragged down by the multitude of my faults; so as the Publican I cry, ‘Have mercy on me in my wretchedness, O Saviour’.

 Great and fearful will be your coming, Master, when you take your seat and pass just judgement.
 Do not judge me then as one condemned, but as God spare me and free me from the constraint to come.